 Peirce uses the word “formal” in a sense that gives it normative force.
 It is this sense in which he defines logic as formal semiotic.

-But taking “formal” in a normative sense creates difficulties for John Sowa’s thesis of a “sharp distinction between ‘formal logic’, which is part of mathematics, from logic as a normative science”.
+But taking “formal” in a normative sense weighs against John Sowa’s suggestion of a “sharp distinction between ‘formal logic’, which is part of mathematics, from logic as a normative science”.

 I don’t think it means that “formal logic” is “formal formal semiotic”, much less a part of mathematics.
 It simply means that logic is inherently formal (= normative) and adding the adjective “formal” is redundant.